-Scope MTR Questions Populations / Data Sources Methods A. Project Strategy i) Relevance I. Project design: a) What is the problem addressed by the project? b) What are the underlying assumptions? c) Are there any incorrect assumptions or changes to the context? d) What have been the effects of the incorrect assumptions or changes to the context on the achievement of the project results as outlined in the Project Document. e) Is the project strategy relevant? f) Does it provide the most effective route towards expected/intended results? g) Were lessons from other relevant projects properly incorporated into the project design? h) How does the project address Country/County and regional governments' priorities? i) Do the beneficiaries feel they own it? j) Was the project concept in line with the national sector development priorities and plans and County priorities as outlined in County Integrated Development Plan? k) Were perspectives of those who would be affected by the project decisions (those who could affect the outcomes, and those who could contribute information or other resources to the process, considered during project design processes? (decision-making processes) l) To what extent are relevant gender issues included in the project design and implementation? m) What are the major areas of concern?
+Scope MTR Questions Populations / Data Sources Methods A. Project Strategy i) Relevance I.Project design: What is the problem addressed by the project?
+What are the underlying assumptions?
+Are there any incorrect assumptions or changes to the context?
+What have been the effects of the incorrect assumptions or changes to the context on the achievement of the project results as outlined in the Project Document.
+Is the project strategy relevant?
+Does it provide the most effective route towards expected/intended results?
+Were lessons from other relevant projects properly incorporated into the project design?
+How does the project address Country/County and regional governments' priorities?
+Do the beneficiaries feel they own it?
+Was the project concept in line with the national sector development priorities and plans and County priorities as outlined in County Integrated Development Plan?
+Were perspectives of those who would be affected by the project decisions (those who could affect the outcomes, and those who could contribute information or other resources to the process, considered during project design processes? (decision-making processes) To what extent are relevant gender issues included in the project design and implementation?
+To what are the major areas of concern?
 (Recommend areas for improvement).
-2. Results Framework Log frame: a) How "SMART" are the midterm and end-of-project targets? b) What specific amendments/revisions should be made to the targets and indicators? c) Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? d) Has the progress so far has led to or could in the future catalyze beneficial development effects (i.e. income generation, gender equality and women's empowerment, improve governance etc) that should be included in the project results framework and monitored on an annual basis? e) Are Executive Government CSOs in the region Executive Government Documents / literature review, Meetings/KIIs B. Progress Towards Results i) Effectiveness capture development benefits.
-1. Progress Towards Outcomes Analysis: a) What progress, based on / against the log frame indicators, has been made towards the end-of-project targets? b) What are the remaining barriers to and challenges in achieving the project objective in the remainder Executive Government Peace Committees KIIs, Documents / literature review ii) Impact of the project implementation period? c) What are the ways in which the project can further expand these benefits (the aspects of the project that have already been successful)?
+2. Results Framework/Log frame: How "SMART" are the midterm and end-of-project targets?
+Executive Government CSOs in the region Documents / literature review, Meetings/KIIs b) What specific amendments/revisions should be made to the targets and indicators? c) Are the project's objectives and outcomes or components clear, practical, and feasible within its time frame? d) Has the progress so far has led to or could in the future catalyze beneficial development effects (i.e. income generation, gender equality and women's empowerment, improve governance etc) that should be included in the project results framework and monitored on an annual basis? e) Are the broader development and gender aspects of the project being monitored effectively?
+If not, recommend SMART 'development' indicators, including sex disaggregated indicators and indicators that capture development benefits.
+Executive Government B. Progress Towards Results Progress Towards Outcomes Analysis: a) What progress, based on / against the log frame indicators, has been made towards the end-of- Executive KIIs, Documents / i) Effectiveness project targets? b) What are the remaining barriers to and challenges in achieving the project objective in the remainder Government Peace Committees literature review ii) Impact of the project implementation period? c) What are the ways in which the project can further expand these benefits (the aspects of the project that have already been successful)?
 Local Communities Religious Leaders